 The philosophy of Osteopathy is that the neuromusculoskeletal system is not independent from the visceral organs of the body (ie: lungs, liver, and heart) or with any functions of life that the body provides (ie. respiration, circulation, and digestion).
 The neuro-musculoskeletal system is composed of the nerves, muscles, and skeleton of the human body, and the interaction of these components that allow us to function on a daily basis.
 There is a relationship between the neuro-musculoskeletal system and the rest of the body through the vast network of neurovascular pathways.

 Dr. Dave looks at patients in a truly “whole-person” fashion.
-He uses a combination of hands on musculoskeletal manipulation, conventional medicine, acupuncture and other proven modalities that aid in patient healing.
+He uses a combination of hands on musculoskeletal manipulation, conventional and integrative medicine, acupuncture and other proven modalities that aid in patient healing.
 Many non-musculoskeletal problems may be part of the same condition, exacerbate the condition, or have caused the condition to which the patient seeks treatment, and the opposite applies.

 Some of the precepts of osteopathy are:

 The body is a unit

 The body has the inherent capacity to defend itself and repair itself

 When normal adaptability is disrupted, or when environmental changes overcome the body’s capacity for self-maintenance, disease may ensue

 Movement of body fluids is essential to the maintenance of health

 The nerves play a crucial part in controlling the fluids of the body